-In 2023, the Company scheduled for the general shareholder meeting to take place on 27 April 2023.
+In 2024, the Company scheduled for the general shareholder meeting to take place on 24 April 2024.
 The meeting was held in the hybrid meeting format (physical and E-AGM) at the Grand Suvarnabhumi Meeting Room, 7th Floor, No. 48, Interlink Building, Rung Rueang Alley, Ratchadaphisek Road, Sam Sen Nok Sub-district, Huai Khwang District, Bangkok Metropolis 10310.
 In doing so, we strictly implemented anti-Covid-19 measures and followed the guidelines of the general shareholder meeting quality evaluation project (AGM Checklist) of the Thai Investors Association, and the Thai Listed Companies Association, and the Office of the Securities and Exchange Commission (SEC).
-In 2023, Interlink Telecom Public Company Limited received 100 points for the 3rd consecutive year, and no special shareholder meeting was held.
+In 2024, Interlink Telecom Public Company Limited received a full score of 100 points for the 4th consecutive year, and an Extraordinary General Meeting of Shareholders No. 1/2024 was convened on July 26, 2024, as an electronic meeting (E-EGM).